polklabs/NGRX-Store-Gen/README.md

 ## Build

 Run `ng build --prod --base-href "/NGRX-Store-Gen"` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Run `ngh` to deploy to github pages
+Shortcut - run `npm run pages`

 ## Disclaimer